Reliable Carbon Block Filters Manufacturer & Supplier in China

 ➣What is a Carbon Block Filter?

-A carbon block filter is a water filtration device that utilizes carbon to extract objectionable components from water.
+A carbon block water filter is a water filtration device that utilizes carbon to extract objectionable components from water.
 They are essentially made up of activated carbon granules glued together using a binding agent.
 Carbon block filters are known for their impeccable pollutant reduction rate, which is facilitated by their homogenous pore structure.
 They primarily exploit mechanical filtration, physical adsorption, or electrokinetic adsorption to filter out pollutants.

-Carbon block filters essentially filter out sediments, chlorine, trihalomethanes, pesticides, and Volatile Organic Compounds (VOCs) among others.
+The filters essentially filter out sediments, chlorine, trihalomethanes, pesticides, and Volatile Organic Compounds (VOCs) among others.
 They can be installed as standalone water treatment systems or as supplemental systems.
 In addition, their size and production capacity can be tailored to allow their deployment in industrial, commercial, or domestic water filtration applications.

 In most instances, carbon block filters are employed together with other water filtration systems such as reverse osmosis systems.
 This increases the range of undesirable impurities filtered out consequently improving the water’s purity levels.
 NEWater has been manufacturing carbon block filters for over 20 years.
 Our filters are well known and revered for their exceptional quality, ease of use, and cost-efficiency.

-➣How Do Carbon Block Filters Function?
+➣How Do Carbon Block Water Filters Function?

 ● Mechanical filtration.